 AIR (Aer) – a gaseous matter – contains both wet and hot properties.
 Galen believed it was related to the blood and created the sanguine body.
 Air is a detaching element associated with the mind.
 For this reason it is used in magic to enhance human intellectual powers and inspire creativity.

 EARTH (Terra) is dry and cold, a feminine solid matter.
 In Galen’s philosophy it partnered black bile and the melancholic humor.
 But Earth is also a binding element, and while it can freeze, liquefy, or dry into other states, it always retains the ability to return to its natural form.
-Because it represents the grounded soul, earth spells are used for guilt-free material gain,
+Because it represents the grounded soul, earth spells are used for guilt-free material gain, and personal happiness.

 WATER (Aqua) is the cold, wet element that manifests as a liquid matter.
 Galen connected water with a phlegmatic imbalance of the humors.
-This substance not only nurtures and sustains all life on the planet, but it also contains magnetic properties.
+This substance not only nurtures and sustains all life on the planet but it also contains magnetic properties.
 It is a mystical element used by practitioners for communing with divine spirits.

 Aristotle studied the heavens and decided to add a fifth element he named Aether.
 His concept of ETHER sounds like stardust – the substance beyond the material world that is heavenly and unchangeable.
 Some modern magicians believe this is the stuff from which all magic is made – that spells function by directing the energy in our own bodies to manipulate the flow of Ether as it swirls about the universe.